 What changes to family reading habits have you observed?

 When our session is around a Bookstart Corner book that the child can enjoy at home, quite often the parent will feed back a week or more later that it has become their child’s favourite and they always request it as a bedtime story.
-This demonstrates the programmes’ impact on families.

-Through our Bookstart Corner programme, we encourage the families to access their local library and organise group visits to the library where we can.
 We have had families that were nervous about accessing the library for fear that their child would run around and be noisy.
 However, with the support of practitioners from the children’s centre, families have overcome their fear and say they will go to the library again.